Maebashi Station gives students tickets to school of their dreams | The Japan Times

 A box of the tickets is placed inside the station, as well as a message board filled with supportive messages from station workers and a white board for people to leave their own messages.

-More and more people have started asking for the tickets since the station’s efforts were introduced in social media early January.
+More and more people have started asking for the tickets since the station’s efforts were introduced on social media early January.

 “That encourages us,” Arai said, showing his pleasure.